friendsoftheweb/lazy_global_record/README.md

 and this is 2016, get with the concurrency program already.

-So this gem provides an answer, with a pattern to fetch and cache an ActiveRecord model `id` (or other values), such that:
+So this gem provides an answer, with a pattern to fetch and cache an ActiveRecord model `id` (or other values), lazily, thread-safely, with auto-creation and easy cache reset in test env.

-* thread-safe lazy loading
-* Raise if it's not there in production
-* Create it lazily if it's not there in dev/test
-* Allow reset of memoization in dev/test, after every test
-* Supply various custom logic with a concise api

 ~~~ruby
 class Department < ActiveRecord::Base